timgilbert/long-war-unix-installer/README.md

 I'd like to finish all these for a 1.0 release:

-* Refuse to apply a patch if a mod is already active
-  * Need to record active mods first in metadata.json
-* Verify mod uninstallation with git
 * Backup renamed files from feral directory, and restore on mod uninstallation
   * Uninstall should remove `MacInit/*.ini`
-* Change command-line arg from --apply to --install

 For more plans, see [TODO.md](https://github.com/timgilbert/long-war-unix-installer/blob/master/docs/TODO.md)